 The entire cake can be made and fully assembled up to one day in advance.

-- Cake layers - You can bake the cake layers up to a month in advance.
 Wrap each layer individually and freeze until you are ready to make the buttercream and ganache drip.

-- Chocolate buttercream - You can make the chocolate buttercream in advance and store for up to a week in the refrigerator or up to a month in the freezer.
 The buttercream will need to be remixed before spreading on the cake.
-Bring buttercream to room temperature before gently mixing in a stand mixer with the paddle attachment.
+Bring to room temperature before mixing in a stand mixer with the paddle attachment.
 See troubleshooting section for notes on reheating previously made buttercream.

 Storage

-This triple chocolate drip cake can be stored for several days in an airtight container at room temperature.
+This cake can be stored for several days in an airtight container at room temperature.
 The flavor and texture of a cake made with butter, such as this one, is always best at room temperature.
-For longer term storage (up to three months), slice the cake into pieces, wrap individually, and place in an airtight container in the freezer.
-Bring individual slices to room temperature before eating.

 Troubleshooting

-Chocolate Swiss meringue buttercream troubleshooting
+Chocolate swiss meringue buttercream troubleshooting

 Sometimes when making Swiss meringue buttercream, you encounter challenges.
 Here are a few common problems, with solutions.
 If you have a digital thermometer, the temperature of the final buttercream product you're aiming for is about 72 degrees Fahrenheit (22 Celsius).

-- Buttercream is soupy or liquidy.
-Does your buttercream become runny after adding the butter to the meringue?
-It's possible either the meringue wasn't cooled enough, or the butter was too soft.
-Your mixture is too warm.
-If it doesn't thicken after continuing to beat for a few minutes at medium-low speed, remove the bowl from the mixer and place it in the refrigerator for 10 to 15 minutes.
-This should chill the ingredients and bowl enough that it will thicken when you try again.
+- If it doesn't thicken after continuing to beat for a few minutes at medium-low speed, remove the bowl from the mixer and place it in the refrigerator for 10 to 15 minutes.

 Your ganache should be warm to the touch, but not hot.
 Chilling the buttercream coated cake for 30 minutes prior to adding the drip will help control the drips.

-Always test the consistency of your chocolate drip.
-Do a practice run with a test chocolate drizzle on an upside down quart mason jar or similar container.
 If it doesn't drip, it's too cool or too thick.
 If it runs too quickly, it might be too hot or contain too much cream.
 Check the troubleshooting suggestions below.

 - Ganache is too thick - If your ganache is too thick, it will not pour smoothly and will have an unpleasantly rustic consistency.
 It might be too cool.
-Gently warm the chocolate ganache over a double boiler or by 15 second increments in the microwave to return it to a just warm enough, pourable consistency.
-If this does not work, add 1 Tablespoon (15 mL) additional heavy cream to slightly thin it out.

 - Ganache is too runny - Your ganache might be too hot.
 If too hot, it will run down the sides too quickly and puddle at the bottom of your cake.
 It could also melt the buttercream layer underneath.
-Let it cool at room temperature for 5 minutes, and then try another test.
-If it's still too runny, it's possible you added too much cream.
-In that case, gradually add a small amount of finely chopped chocolate (start with 1 Tablespoon) and stir until melted.
-Gently warm per instructions above if needed.

 - Ganache is broken - If your ganache looks oily, separated, or curdled, it has most likely split or seized.
 This happens when ganache gets too hot and the fat and chocolate separate.
-To fix a broken ganache, heat a few tablespoons of just warmed milk (low fat is better) and add one tablespoon at a time to the broken ganache, stirring slowly and gently.

 📖 Recipe

-Triple Chocolate Drip Cake
+Triple Chocolate Cake

 Chocolate Cake